shiversoftdev/t7patch/README.md

 ### Q: Does the patch work with custom maps?
 A: Yes.
 ### Q: Will you ever post source code?
-A: Most of the source can be found here: https://github.com/shiversoftdev/Black-Ops-3-Projects/tree/main
+A: Most of the source can be found here: https://github.com/shiversoftdev/Black-Ops-3-Projects/tree/main -- ZBR Native is the dll
 ### Q: Why does my anti-virus say this is malware?
 A: Some of the techniques used to patch the game are similar to techniques used by malware, which causes antivirus to be upset.
 ### Q: What is the LPC file for?